Ne00n/route-bender-4000/README.md

 Won't bend if Packetloss is detected over a specific route
 - Pray & Disconnect if exit dies<br >
 If any exit dies, all routes will be removed once detected
+- Automatic housekeeping
+If a optimized connection has not been used for a bit, it will be removed

 **Prepare**<br />
 ```